EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

 Note that time associated with a row is:  ``time = epoch (in JDUT1) + time-index * time-step-size (in secs) * (1/86400)``

-Description of the coverage data is given below:
+Description of the columns headers and data is given below:

 .. csv-table:: Coverage data description
       :header: Column, Data type, Units, Description